pavanpatil98/Uber_Backend/README.md

-# Uber_Backend
-This is repository for indexing all microservices use for making this backend.
-Below are the url of respective service
 # Uber Microservices Project

 This project encompasses multiple repositories that together form the backend system for managing various services in an Uber-like application.